remarkablemark/remarkablemark.github.io/_posts/2019/2019-07-12-rollup-commonjs-umd.md

 ### Load with CommonJS

-The module can be loaded in Node.js using CommonJS:
+Load the module in Node.js using CommonJS:

 ```sh
 $ node